 - If the child is old enough to understand, explain why they have hair loss and how it can be handled.
 Give them clarity about it, so they know what to expect.

-- Tell your child he or she looks beautiful the way they are and there is no shame in not having hair on their head.
+- Tell your child he or she looks beautiful the way they are, and there is no shame in not having hair on their head.

-- If the child wants to use a wig in the case of long-term or permanent hair-loss, let them, unless the doctor advises against it (due to fungal infection).
-Let it be their personal choice.
+- When a child experiences hair-loss, it can be a difficult and emotional experience for them.
+In such cases, it is important to support their personal choices, including the use of wigs for kids.If the child wants to use wigs in the case of long-term or permanent hair-loss, let them, unless the doctor advises against it (due to fungal infection).

-If your child is old enough to understand, tell that hair or lack of it does not affect the beauty of a person.
+If your child is old enough to understand, tell them that hair or lack of it does not affect the beauty of a person.

-Home Remedies For Hair Loss In Kids
+Home Remedies To Try For A Healthy Hair

-Hair loss due to nutritional deficiency and environmental factors can be prevented with a few precautions.
+Hair care for children is crucial in maintaining healthy and strong hair.Hair loss due to nutritional deficiency and environmental factors can be prevented with a few precautions.
 But if hair loss is due to a medical condition, treatment is imperative.
 Here are a few home remedies that can aid in hair loss treatment.

 Note that these remedies won’t cure the condition that is causing hair loss.
 They only aid in treatment by supplying the necessary nutrition to the body.